 Willy v.
 Admin.
 Rev. Bd., 423 F.3d 483, 501 (5th Cir.
 2005).
 In Willy, the Fifth Circuit concluded the attorney-client privilege issues before the DOL ALJ and ARB were a matter of federal common law.
 In analyzing the law, the Fifth Circuit analyzed the Supreme Court Standard 503(d), the ABA Model Rules, and applicable case law under those rules.
-Like the ABA Model Rules, Supreme Court Standard 503(d) provides that no privilege exists "[a]s to a communication relevant to an issue of breach of duty by the lawyer to his client or by the client to the lawyer. . . ."
-423 F.3d at 496.
+Like the ABA Model Rules, Supreme Court Standard 503(d) provides that no privilege exists "[a]s to a communication relevant to an issue of breach of duty by the lawyer to his client or by the client to the lawyer. . .
+"423 F.3d at 496.
 The litigation arose under the federal environmental whistleblower laws under which the DOL enforces and adjudicates.
-Willy was an in-house environmental attorney who investigated certain environmental issues and wrote an attorneyclient privileged report critical of management and finding that the company was exposed to liability for violating several environmental laws.
+Willy was an in-house environmental attorney who investigated certain environmental issues and wrote an attorney-client privileged report critical of management and finding that the company was exposed to liability for violating several environmental laws.
 After he was discharged from employment, Willy alleged that he was discharged because of the privileged report.
-The employer attempted to prevent Willy from introducing the report as evidence before the ALJ because of the attorneyclient privilege and the ethical rules preventing an attorney from disclosing privileged communications.
-The Fifth Circuit concluded that the federal common law does not prevent the report from being introduced as evidence in an administrative proceeding before an ALJ.
+The employer attempted to prevent Willy from introducing the report as evidence, arguing that the attorney-client privilege and ethical rules prevented an attorney from disclosing privileged communications.
+The Fifth Circuit concluded,